-- 7.4.1 The National Cricket Federation shall have results management authority in relation to potential Whereabouts Failures by any Cricketer who files his/her whereabouts information with the National Cricket Federation. - 7.4.2 If a Whereabouts Failure by a Cricketer who is subject to the National Cricket Federation's results management authority is uncovered through an attempt to test the Cricketer by or on behalf of another Anti-Doping Organisation other than the National Cricket Federation, then the National Cricket Federation shall procure the requisite information and assistance from that other Anti-Doping Organisation pursuant to Article 1.5.2 of the International Standard for Testing and Investigations, so that the National Cricket Federation may conduct its results management in respect of that Whereabouts Failure in accordance with Article 7.4.3.
-Upon request, the Cricketer shall assist the National Cricket Federation in obtaining such information and assistance. - 7.4.3 Results management in relation to potential Whereabouts Failures shall be conducted by the National Cricket Federation in accordance with Article I.5.2 of the International Standard for Testing and Investigations (with the administrative review, if any, carried out by the Review Board) in order to determine whether all of the requirements of Article I.3.6 of the International Standard for Testing and Investigations (in the case of a Filing Failure) or all of the requirements of Article I.4.3 of the International Standard for Testing and Investigations (in the case of a Missed Test) are met.
+7.4.1 The National Cricket Federation shall have Results Management authority in relation to potential Whereabouts Failures by any Cricketer who files his/her whereabouts information with the National Cricket Federation.

-- 7.4.4 Where a Cricketer who is subject to the National Cricket Federation's results management authority in accordance with Article 7.4.1 is declared to have three Whereabouts Failures (i.e. any combination of Filing Failures and/or Missed Tests adding up to three) in any twelve-month period, then the matter shall be referred to the Review Board to determine, in accordance with Article I.5.4 of the International Standard for Testing and Investigations, whether the Cricketer has a case to answer under Article 2.4. - 7.4.5 If the Review Board determines that the Cricketer has a case to answer under Article 2.4, the Anti-Doping Manager shall promptly send the Cricketer a written Notice of Charge (copied to WADA, the ICC and his/her National Anti-Doping Organisation who shall all be kept up to date on the status of the case), amended as appropriate to confirm the following: - 7.4.5.1 that the Cricketer has a case to answer under Article 2.4; - 7.4.5.2 details of the facts upon which the case to answer is based, including details of the Filing Failures and/or Missed Tests alleged, and copies of any relevant documentation; - 7.4.5.3 (where applicable) the matters relating to Provisional Suspension specified at Article 7.7; and - 7.5.5.4 the matters specified at Article 7.8.
+- 7.4.2 If a Whereabouts Failure by a Cricketer who is subject to the National Cricket Federation's Results Management authority is uncovered through an attempt to test the Cricketer by or on behalf of another Testing Authority other than the National Cricket Federation, the other Testing Authority shall provide the National Cricket Federation with the Unsuccessful Attempt Form without delay and thereafter shall assist the National Cricket Federation as necessary in obtaining the necessary information, pursuant to Article B3.2(a) of the International Standard for Results Management, so that the National Cricket Federation may conduct its Results Management in respect of that Whereabouts Failure in accordance with Article 7.4.3.
+Upon request, the Cricketer shall assist the National Cricket Federation in obtaining such information and assistance. - 7.4.3 Results Management in relation to potential Whereabouts Failures shall be conducted by the National Cricket Federation in accordance with Annex B of the International Standard for Results Management (with the administrative review, if any, carried out by the Review Board) in order to determine whether all of the requirements of Article B2.1 of the International Standard for Results Management (in the case of a Filing Failure) or all of the requirements of Article B2.4 of the International Standard for Results Management (in the case of a Missed Test) are met. - 7.4.4 Where a Cricketer who is subject to the National Cricket Federation's Results Management authority in accordance with Article 7.4.1 is declared to have three Whereabouts Failures (i.e. any combination of Filing Failures and/or Missed Tests adding up to three) in any twelve-month period, then the matter shall be referred to the Review Board to determine whether the Cricketer has a case to answer under Article 2.4. - 7.4.5 If the Review Board determines that the Cricketer has a case to answer under Article 2.4, the Anti-Doping Manager shall promptly send the Cricketer a written Notification (copied to WADA, the ICC and his/her National Anti-Doping Organisation who shall all be kept up to date on the status of the case), amended as appropriate to confirm the following: - 7.4.5.1 that the Cricketer has a case to answer under Article 2.4: - 7.4.5.2 details of the facts upon which the case to answer is based, including details of the Filing Failures and/or Missed Tests alleged, and copies of any relevant documentation; - 7.4.5.3 the Consequences applicable under the Rules if it is established that the Cricketer has committed the anti-doping rule violation(s) charged (including identifying any discretion that may exist in relation to such Consequences under the Rules); - 7.4.5.4 the opportunity for the Cricketer to provide Substantial Assistance under the Rules or to seek to enter into a case resolution agreement under Article 10.8.2; - 7.4.5.5 (where applicable) the matters relating to Provisional Suspension specified at Article 7.7; - 7.5.5.6 the matters specified at Article 7.9; and - 7.5.5.7 any other matters as set out in the International Standard for Results Management.